 Poland Economy Data

 5 years of Poland economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 |Stock Market||45,782||0.97 %||Jun 21|

 June 7, 2016Poland’s economy is set for another fast expansion this year thanks to its solid economic fundamentals.
 However, uncertainties surrounding the new government’s policies represent a downside risk.
 Our panelists expect the economy to expand 3.6% in 2016, which is unchanged from last month’s forecast.
 For 2017, the panel sees economic growth broadly stable at 3.5%.

 Poland Economic News

-According to a preliminary estimate released by the Central Statistical Office (GUS) on 29 April, consumer prices in April increased 0.30% over the previous month, which was above the 0.13% increase recorded in April and expected by market analysts.
+According to a preliminary estimate released by the Central Statistical Office (GUS) on 31 May, consumer prices in May increased 0.1% over the previous month, which was below the 0.3% increase recorded in April and expected by market analysts.
 In annual terms, consumer prices dropped 1.0% in May, which followed the 1.1% fall recorded in April.